 - Identify the project site.
 For infrastructure projects, the project site is the area included in the Environmental Review project description.
-The center point of this project site is the basis for the Section 3 Service Area. - Identify a circle with a one-mile radius, with the project site central point as the origin. - Calculate the population that resides within the one-mile circle.
+The address of the center point of this project site is the basis for the Section 3 Service Area. - Use HUD's Neighborhood Service Area Definition Tool to identify an area in which a minimum of 5,000 persons reside. - Identify a circle with a one-mile radius, with the project site central point as the origin. - Calculate the population that resides within the one-mile circle.
 If less than 5,000 people according to the most recent U.S. Census, then aggregate census block group geographies totaling a minimum of 5,000 persons that both - Surrounds all components of a Project Site, and - Most closely approximates a circle shape.